capi-workgroup/api-evolution/guidelines.rst

 When it gets an object of an unexpected type, public API should fail with ``TypeError`` rather than crash.

-As an exception, with approval from the C API WG you can use concrete types, such as ``PyTypeObject*``, ``PyCodeObject*`` & ``PyFrameObject*``, for consistency with existing API.
+As an exception, with approval from the C API Working Group you can use concrete types, such as ``PyTypeObject*``, ``PyCodeObject*`` & ``PyFrameObject*``, for consistency with existing API.
 These objects should be type-checked as if they were ``PyObject*``.